madebysource/animated-scrollto/README.md

 This will scroll to top of the page and the animation will run for 10 seconds (10000ms).

-## Available on Bower

-`bower install animated-scrollto`
+## Import as an external script

-Just import with `<script>` and global function `animatedScrollTo` will be available for you.
+Just import this library with `<script>` and global function `animatedScrollTo` will be available for you.

 ## Available with Browserify

 `npm install animated-scrollto`

-In your browserify powered js:
+In your browserify/webpack powered js:

 ```javascript
 var animatedScrollTo = require('animated-scrollto')